jmrborges05/springboot-monitor/README.md

-# springbot-monitor Docker Stack with Prometheus + Grafana
+# springboot-monitor Docker Stack with Prometheus + Grafana
-a prometheus and grafana docker container to monitor springbot api
+a prometheus and grafana docker container to monitor springboot api

-Stand-up a Docker [Prometheus](http://prometheus.io/) stack containing Prometheus, Grafana to collect and graph springbot reliability and throughput.
+Stand-up a Docker [Prometheus](http://prometheus.io/) stack containing Prometheus, Grafana to collect and graph springboot reliability and throughput.

 ## Pre-requisites